AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/module_projects.md

     - Your model evaluation process & metric selection
     - Your modeling approach
         - Data processing pipeline
-        - Models evaluated and model selected
+        - Models evaluated and model selected (must include at least 1 non deep learning model and 1 deep learning model - see details above)
     - Either visualizations of the output (graphs) and/or a demo of your project
     - Results and conclusions
 2) Submitted link to a public or private GitHub repo containing your code.
 Code should be organized in the following structure.
-Be sure to include a requirements.txt file and a README.md describing the project and how to run it.
+Be sure to include a requirements.txt file and a README describing the project and how to run it.
+You must either include the data in your repo if it is small enough or provide a link to it along with the original source.

 ### Project repo structure
 Your project repo should be organized similar to the below structure.
-You may choose to deviate slightly from the below, but make sure each main component below is included somewhere.
+You may choose to deviate from the below, but make sure each main component below is included somewhere.
 You may also add additional files/directories if needed, e.g. dockerfile, database or html/css).

 Note: if you use Colab Pro for your project, you can include a **run.ipynb** notebook file which accesses your data, imports modules and runs your project.
 Be sure not to accidentally include any secrets in this file.